 of applications.
 Moreover, a lower per capita consumption of stainless steel at ~2.5 kg against the world average of 6 kg highlights an immense untapped potential for stainless-steel usage in India.
 Stainless-steel provides sustainable solutions with lower lifecycle costs across diverse applications, such as Public Transport, Buildings & Construction, Process Industries, and Food Processing etc.

-Established in 1989 by leading stainless steel producers, Indian Stainless Steel Development Association (ISSDA) was formed with the explicit objective of diversifying the applications of stainless steel and increasing usage volumes in the country.
+About ISSDA: Established in 1989 by leading stainless steel producers, Indian Stainless Steel Development Association (ISSDA) was formed with the explicit objective of diversifying the applications of stainless steel and increasing usage volumes in the country.
 At the time of inception of ISSDA, the main visible application in daily life was essentially household kitchenware, which has now diversified significantly.
 Through the focused efforts of ISSDA and its member companies, the widespread and visible use of stainless steel in different walks of life is all too evident, especially in the Architecture, Building & Construction (ABC) and the Automotive, Railway and Transportation (ART) sectors.
 The technical strength of ISSDA is derived from its close association with the Nickel Institute, the International Stainless Steel Forum (ISSF), and close collaboration with more than 20 stainless steel development associations around the world.
 As a result of these efforts, India has now emerged as the second largest stainless-steel producer and consumer in the world.